 Moving forward with marketing knowledge management

-The most successful marketing teams don’t just create campaigns; they create systems that ensure their best work can be understood, replicated, and improved upon over time.
+The most effective marketing teams don’t just run campaigns.
+They build systems so the best campaigns can be understood, repeated, and improved.

 Frequently asked questions

-How long does it take to build a marketing success library?
+How long does it take to build a What Worked library?

-Who should be responsible for maintaining the knowledge base?
+Who should be responsible for maintaining the library?

-How do we ensure team members actually use the library?
+How do we get the team to actually use it?

-Focus on capturing enough detail that someone unfamiliar with the campaign could understand not just what was done, but why decisions were made and what outcomes resulted.
-Include links to assets and platforms rather than trying to document everything in a single file.
+Detailed enough that someone unfamiliar with the campaign could understand not just what was done, but why decisions were made and what outcomes resulted.
+Link to the assets and the platforms rather than trying to document everything in one file.